Abhijay007/uptane-demo/docs/Standard/uptane-standard.md

 For an ECU to be capable of receiving Uptane-secured updates, it SHALL have the following data provisioned at the time it is manufactured or installed in the vehicle:

 1. A sufficiently recent copy of required Uptane metadata at the time of manufacture or install.
 This is necessary for the ECU to authenticate that the remote repository is legitimate when it first downloads metadata in the field.
-See _Uptane Deployment Best Practices_ ([\[DEPLOY\]](#DEPLOY)) for more information.
+See _Uptane Deployment Best Practices_ ([\[DEPLOY\]](#deploy)) for more information.
     - Partial verification Secondary ECUs SHALL have the Root and Targets metadata from the Director repository (to reduce the scope of rollback and replay attacks).
 These ECUs can also have metadata from other roles or the Image repository if they will be used by the Secondary.
     - Full verification ECUs SHALL have a complete set of metadata (Root, Targets, Snapshot, and Timestamp) from both repositories (to prevent rollback and replay attacks), as well as the repository mapping metadata ([Section 5.2.6](#repo_mapping_meta)).
 Delegations are not required.
 2. The current time, or a secure attestation of a sufficiently recent time.